ST. PETERSBURG, Fla. – Blake Beavan put the final touches on Seattle’s strong road trip.

 Moore (6-7) gave up two runs, five hits and struck out seven in eight innings for the Rays, who went 4-6 on their longest homestand of the season.
 The left-hander retired his final 17 batters.

 Seattle took a 2-1 lead on Ryan’s second-inning double.
-Michael Saunders scored after reaching on a bunt single and stealing second.
+Michael Saunders scored after reaching on a bunt and stealing second.

 Casper Wells started the first with a double, but was thrown out at third on Ichiro Suzuki’s bunt.
 Suzuki then stole second and third before scoring on Montero’s double to put the Mariners ahead 1-0.